How To Do a Moving Cleaning Just Right (A Detailed Guide)

 Bathrooms

 If there’s one room in your house you really want to leave clean for new residents, or make spotless before you use it, it’s your bathroom.
-While deep cleaning a bathroom can seem daunting, our checklist makes it easy to get to work.
+While deep cleaning a bathroom can seem daunting, our moving checklist makes it easy to get to work.

 Moving cleaning checklist for bathrooms